 It’s easy to check the status of your refund by using the IRS’ Where’s My Refund tool.
 Input your Social Security number, your filing status and the exact dollar amount of the refund from your tax return.
 You can check on the status of your refund 24 hours after e-filing, or four weeks after you mail a paper tax return.
 The Where’s My Refund tool will let you know if your return has been received, the refund has been approved or the refund has been sent.
 The IRS updates the information daily.

 Why Is My Refund Delayed?

 Your refund may be delayed if you claimed the Earned Income Tax Credit or Additional Child Tax Credit.
 The IRS takes extra time to scrutinize tax returns claiming these credits because of fraud problems in the past.
-The IRS expects taxpayers who filed electronically and claimed those credits to start to receive their refunds by mid-March this year, says Weltman.

 Your refund may also be delayed because of incomplete information on the return or mistakes, such as transposing numbers or math errors, or if the income you report doesn’t match up with the 1099s and W-2s the IRS received, says Greene-Lewis.

 “Another thing that can derail a refund is to opt for direct deposit into an account that doesn’t match the taxpayer’s — such as a bank account for one spouse when the return is joint,” says Weltman.
 “The IRS may send a paper check in this instance, which takes more time.”